choderalab/ensembler/docs/index.rst

 kinetic models, such as Markov state models, which can generate insight from multiple independent simulation trajectories.

-Ensembler can be run on a single computer or on a parallel compute cluster, and makes use of a number of external packages:
+Ensembler can be used *via* the command-line application (``ensembler``) or scripted *via* the API, can be run on a single computer or on a parallel compute cluster, and makes use of a number of external packages:

  - `Modeller <https://salilab.org/modeller>`_ for comparative modeling of target sequences onto template structures
  - `Rosetta <https://www.rosettacommons.org/software>`_ loopmodel for reconstruction of missing template loops